On the Fujita Phenomenon for a Forced Spatio-Temporal Fractional Diffusion Equation: Introduction and main results

 and $(-\Delta)^\ts$ for $\ts \in (0,1)$ is the fractional Laplacian, defined spectrally as $(-\Delta)^\ts u := \mathcal{F}^{-1}\big( |\xi|^{2\ts} \mathcal{F}(u) \big)$ with $\mathcal{F}$ denoting the Fourier transform \cite{Book-FC, M, Guide, Vald}.

-Equations that are fully nonlocal, featuring both fractional time derivatives and fractional spatial operators, provide an effective framework for modeling phenomena with long-range interactions and memory effects.
-Such models naturally occur in a variety of physical settings, including plasma physics and turbulent transport—where anomalous diffusion arises from long-range correlations in space and time \cite{Castillo2004, Castillo2005}—geophysical flows and atmospheric dynamics, where memory and large-scale interactions play a fundamental role \cite{Metzler2000}, as well as in financial mathematics for asset price dynamics incorporating long-term memory and jump processes \cite{Cartea2007}.
+The framework of fully nonlocal equations, which combines fractional time derivatives with fractional spatial operators, offers a powerful approach for capturing phenomena characterized by long-range interactions and memory effects.
+Such models naturally occur in a variety of physical settings, including plasma physics and turbulent transport where anomalous diffusion arises from long-range correlations in space and time \cite{Castillo2004, Castillo2005} geophysical flows and atmospheric dynamics, where memory and large scale interactions play a fundamental role \cite{Metzler2000}, as well as in financial mathematics for asset price dynamics incorporating long-term memory and jump processes \cite{Cartea2007}.

-From the analytical perspective, a central theme is the study of the critical exponent that delineates global existence from finite-time blow-up.
-The classical starting point is the seminal work of Fujita \cite{fujita, Fuj69} on the semilinear heat equation (corresponding to $\alpha = 1$, $\ts = 1$ and $\bw\equiv 0$ in our setting).
-Fujita proved that for $1 < p < 1 + \frac{2}{N}$ and nontrivial initial data $u_0 \not\equiv 0$, every solution blows up in finite time, while for $p > 1 + \frac{2}{N}$ global solutions exist for sufficiently small initial data.
-The critical value $p_F = 1 + \frac{2}{N}$ was later also shown to lie in the blow-up regime \cite{Hay, KST77}.
-These foundational results are thoroughly reviewed in Levine’s survey \cite{DL}.
+From an analytical point of view, identifying the critical exponent that separates global-in-time existence from finite-time blow-up is a central theme.
+The classic starting point is Fujita's seminal work \cite{fujita, Fuj69} on the semi-linear heat equation, which corresponds in our framework to the case $\alpha = 1$, $\ts = 1$ and $\bw\equiv 0$.
+He established that for $1 < p < 1 + \frac{2}{N}$, any solution resulting from a non-trivial initial condition $u_0 \not\equiv 0$ blows up in finite time, whereas for $p > 1 + \frac{2}{N}$, global solutions exist if the initial condition is sufficiently small.
+The critical value $p_F = 1 + \frac{2}{N}$ was subsequently incorporated into the blow-up regime by Hayakawa \cite{Hay, KST77}.
+These fundamental results are detailed in Levine's summary \cite{DL}.

+Subsequently, the research then focused on specific settings.
+For $\alpha=1$ and $\sigma=0$, the problem was analyzed in \cite{Beri-arXiv}, while a more general framework with $\alpha=1$ was later developed in \cite{Rihab2}.
+Related nonlocal configurations involving different fractional diffusion operators were also studied in \cite{Rihab1}.

+In the classical setting corresponding to $\alpha=\ts=1$, there are many related works in the literature, notably \cite{Opuscula, BLZ, JKS, MM}.
+In particular, for $\sigma\in(-1,0)$, the critical exponent admits the explicit expression

+which coincides with the result \cite[Theorem 1.1, (1.8)]{JKS}.
+The case $\alpha=1$ with an integer spatial order $\ts\geq1$ has also been studied in detail in \cite{Majd}.

-The Fujita phenomenon has been widely extended beyond the classical setting.
-Zhang and Sun \cite{ZhangSun} studied Problem~\eqref{main} without a forcing term ($\bw = 0$) in the case $\ts = 1$ and $0 < \alpha < 1$, and established an analogous critical exponent $p_F = 1 + \frac{2}{N}$.
+The Fujita phenomenon was later generalized beyond the classical framework.
+For Problem~\eqref{main} without a forcing term, with $\ts = 1$ and $0 < \alpha < 1$, Zhang and Sun \cite{ZhangSun} determined the analogous critical exponent $p_F = 1 + \frac{2}{N}$.
 For the fully fractional situation, Kirane et al.~\cite{KLT} analyzed the more general equation

 under the assumption $h(x,t) \geq C_h |x|^\sigma t^\rho$.
 They showed that no global solutions exist whenever

 thereby extending the Fujita-type blow-up mechanism to equations involving both time-fractional and space-fractional operators.